kollenl/training-r-intro/4-Writing-Functions-Conditionals-and-Loops/readme.md

 was the vector `c(1, 2, 3)` then the `i` variable will take on each of those values in turn.

-This example simply prints the values of the vector as they loop through.
+This example simply prints the values of the vector as the for loop progresses.

 ```r